 Building an onboarding toolkit

 This doesn’t mean teams have to spend months figuring out what learning methodology to apply to each individual user.
 It just means they need to assemble a toolkit of sorts, so that guidance around any one topic can be represented in more than one way.
-Let’s take a look at some of the techniques that can comprise a good onboarding toolkit.
+Let’s take a look at 6 categories of guidance that comprise a good onboarding toolkit.

 A requirement for every onboarding toolkit is a selection of thoughtfully-designed default states.
 Consider what a website’s home page or an app’s start screen communicates to a new user.
 Think about what settings could be automatically applied to a brand new device, or how a newly introduced feature behaves initially.